 Have you found the source of the foul odor?
 Here are the quickest and most effective ways to clean your smartphone.

 If your vacuum comes with a dust bag, you may wish to replace it first.
 This is sometimes enough to bring your device’s scent back on track.

-Even the cleanest-looking filters can collect a significant quantity of dust.
+Even the cleanest-looking filters can collect a significant quantity of dirt.
 As a result, don’t be shocked if this takes at least five minutes.
 The filter should then be air-dried for 24 hours before being reinstalled.

 If the filter cannot be washed, it may be time to replace it.
 Vacuum filters should be updated at least once every 12 months in general.
 It should be examined every six months if it is used often or if you have pets.

-The spinning brushes should be cleaned at least once or twice a year, regardless of the type of odour.
+The spinning brushes should be cleaned at least once or twice a year, regardless of the type of odor.
 They may accumulate a considerable quantity of residue on their own and are frequently used to clean carpets and rugs.
 So, a quick glance under your floor head attachment might be beneficial.

 - Check that your vacuum is disconnected.

 - Remove the brush from the floor head attachment if it is detachable.

 - Carefully cut and remove any hair trapped inside the bristles needing scissors.
 Take cautious not to sever the bristles themselves.

 - Soap and water should be used to clean the brush.
 Spray with water and vinegar if it isn’t removed and is tough to reach.